Replacing Jealousy With Magnanimity

 By Fu Dan, China

-I later read these words from God: “As church leaders, you should know how to discover and cultivate talent, and not be jealous of talented people.
-In this way, your duty will be performed satisfactorily, and you will have fulfilled your responsibility; you will also have done your utmost to be devoted.
+I later read these words from God: “As church leaders, you should learn how to discover and cultivate talent, and not be jealous of talented people.
+In this way, your duty will be performed satisfactorily, and you will have fulfilled your responsibility; you will also have done your utmost to be loyal.
 Some people are always afraid that others will steal their limelight and surpass them, obtaining recognition while they themselves are neglected.
 This leads them to attack and exclude others.
 Is this not a case of being jealous of people more capable than themselves?
 Is such behavior not selfish and contemptible?
 What kind of disposition is this?
 It is malicious!
-Thinking only of oneself, satisfying only one’s own desires, showing no consideration for the duties of others, and thinking only about one’s own interests and not the interests of God’s house—people like this have a bad disposition, and God has no love for them” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
+Thinking only of oneself, satisfying only one’s own desires, showing no consideration for the duties of others, and thinking only about one’s own interests and not the interests of God’s house—people like this have a bad disposition, and God has no love for them” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Talks of Christ of the Last Days).
 God’s words really cut to the quick.
 They exposed my precise state.
 Seeing my sister’s high caliber and practical fellowship, that the leader valued her and others looked up to her, I was jealous and ostracized her.
 I couldn’t wait for her to leave the church.
 I didn’t consider how that would impact the church’s work or the interests of God’s house.
-I showed nothing but selfish and vicious satanic dispositions.
+I showed nothing but viciousness, and was particularly selfish and despicable.
 I totally lacked normal humanity!
 How could doing my duty that way not disgust God?
 I lost the Holy Spirit’s guidance in my duty and I fell into darkness.
 That was God’s righteous disposition.
 So I prayed to God asking Him to guide me to let go of status, live out normal humanity, and work well with my sister.

 Then I read these words from God: “If you are truly capable of being considerate of God’s will, then you will be able to treat other people fairly.
 If you give someone your recommendation, and that person is cultivated into someone of talent, thereby bringing one more talented person into God’s house, will you not then have done your work well?
 Will you not then have been loyal in performing your duty?
-This is a good deed before God, and is the sort of conscience and reason humans should possess” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Christ’s Talks).
+This is a good deed before God, and it is the sort of conscience and reason people should possess” (“Give Your True Heart to God, and You Can Obtain the Truth” in Records of Talks of Christ of the Last Days).
 I felt even more regretful and guilty.
-God wants more people who pursue the truth to rise up and help with the work of His house.
+God wants more people who pursue the truth to rise up and cooperate with God.
 I was a church leader but I didn’t have what God wanted at heart.
 When I saw that kind of person working in the church, not only was I not happy about it, but I was just jealous and worried about my status.
 I didn’t have the most basic conscience and reason of a person.
 I saw I was totally unfit to be a leader and I hated how selfish I was.
 Sister Xiaojie having good caliber and resolving problems through fellowship was good for the church’s work and brothers’ and sisters’ lives.
 I should have been supporting her and learning from her strengths.
 Working well with her in our duty was the only way to be considerate of God’s will.
 Once I understood God’s will, I did still feel a little jealous when I noticed others approving of Sister Xiaojie, but I would pray to God and forsake myself.
 I focused on living before God to do my duty well and stopped thinking so much about who was looked up to and I felt a lot less jealous.
 I became able to seek and discuss things with her in the face of a problem and draw on her strengths to offset my weaknesses, seeking the principles of the truth together.
 I felt much freer and more at ease.
 After undergoing some change, I thought my jealous nature had improved but I was surprised when I ran into another situation that showed how deeply rooted my satanic nature was.
-I needed to go through more of God’s judgment and chastisement to be cleansed.
+I needed to go through more ofand chastisement to be cleansed.